sophiew102/CS506-midterm/writeup.md

 ## CS506 Midterm Writeup
 ### Introduction
 The goal of this project is to predict star ratings for Amazon movie reviews based on user review IDs and some additional information associated to the user review IDs.
-In this write-up, I will describe the final model implemented, including techniques that contributed to performance improvements, and key insights gathered throughout the model creating process.
+In this report, I will describe the final model implemented, including techniques that contributed to performance improvements, and key insights gathered throughout the model creating process.
 ### Dataset and data preprocessing
 The training dataset consists of 1,697,533 rows of unique reviews and 9 columns.
 Since the training dataset contains rows without the star rating, I divided them into a train set and a test set.
 The train set are rows from the training dataset that include values from the 'Score', 'Text', and 'Summary' column and the test set are rows without 'Score'.

-To handle missing values in the test set, I filled missing 'Summary' values with an empty string.
+To handle missing values in the test set, I filled missing 'Summary' and 'Text' values with an empty string.
 This allowed for consistent vectorization of text data and prevented issues during preprocessing.
 #### Text vectorization
 To extract information from the 'Text' and 'Summary', I used TfidfVectorizer from the scikit-learn library, which is a natural language processing technique for determining the relavancy of each word to the review.
 The vectorization transform the text data ('Text' and 'Summary') into numerical features by calculating term frequency-inverse document frequency (TF-IDF) values.